callumcurtis/firehose/docs/research.md

      - CI/CD (R.33)
      - Design for failure of services (R.33)
      - Monitor for load and failures (R.33)
+     - Be conservative in what you do, and liberal in what you accept from others (R.40)
 - Tooling technologies
     - Big data querying UI (R.17)
     - Maestro workflow and job scheduler (R.17)